eea/eea.epub/README.txt

 EEA Epub features:

-  1. Import epub files as Plone content.
+  1. Imports epub files as Plone content.
-  2. Export into epub format.
+  2. Stores the original epub in the main folder for easy retrieval.
+  3. Exports the Plone content back into an epub.

 EEA Epub makes the following assumptions:

   1. You don't use unicode or other special characters into the name of the epub, images or links
-  2. You've created the epub with "Adobe InDesign CS4" which uses some standards for thr following:
+  2. You've created the epub with "Adobe InDesign CS4" or "Sigil" which uses some standards for the following:

     * The table of contents is named toc.ncx and is placed inside OEBPS
     * Book text & images are placed inside the folder OEBPS or other folders that are children of OEBPS